Security Overview#

 • Port: 56123 (localhost)

-Backend to Vault#
+Backend to OpenBao (Vault)#

-• Protocol: HTTP (internal Kubernetes)
+• Protocol: HTTP or HTTPS (internal Kubernetes)

-• Authentication: AppRole
+• Authentication: AppRole (role_id + secret_id)

 • Port: 8200 (internal service)